-4.4 SPHIRD Hybridisation
+4.4 SPHIRD hybridisation

-Pixel detector developments for the SPHIRD[9] project of X-ray detectors at the European Synchrotron Radiation Facility (ESRF)(Grenoble, France) use high-Z sensor materials.
-The hybridization of sensors made of such materials like CZT has proven to be challenging due to the required single-chip processing as well as temperature and pressure sensitivity of the sensors.
-The ASIC and sensors used in this study contain a pixel matrix of 32x64 pixels with a pitch of $50 \,\mu m$ .
+Pixel detector developments for the SPHIRD [12] project of X-ray detectors at the European Synchrotron Radiation Facility (ESRF)(Grenoble, France) use high-Z sensor materials.
+The hybridisation of sensors made of such materials like CZT has proven to be challenging due to the required single-chip processing as well as temperature and pressure sensitivity of the sensors.
+The ASIC and sensors used in this study contain a pixel matrix of 32×64 pixels with a pitch of 50 μm.
 The ASIC is silicon based while various sensor materials (Si, CdTe, CZT)) are used.
 First preliminary beam test results for an ACF bonded ASIC to silicon sensor made with ACF2 have been achieved.
 The results of the test-beam study show that 85% of the pixels show a response expected for a good connection while about 7% show a weak response.
 7% show no response.
 Mechanical sample testing has been performed and analysed via microscopy.
 The mechanical sample tests use an ENIG plated silicon sensor (as ASIC substitution) and an unplated CZT sensor to test bonding on a sample with plating only on the ASIC side.
-The cross-section pictures in Figure 10 show connections between the pads either via particles or direct pad-to-pad connections.
+The cross-section pictures in figure 9 show connections between the pads either via particles or direct pad-to-pad connections.
+For figure 9b) and figure 9c) the bonding pressure of 80 MPa shows a strong plastic deformation of the CZT leading to possible failures caused by disruptions in the lattice structure.
+The high pressure is amplified for figure 9c) as the assembly shows a pressure spike due to nonplanarity in the bonding.
+Origins of a nonplanarity failure can range from production, bonding process, epoxy curing to humidity absorption [13].
+For process self-planarization [14] as well reducing epoxy spill we attach polyimide tape on the backside of our substrates for the flip-chip bonding.